-i) Egregious abuse such as throwing calves into trucks on multiple occasions:

-- ii) Evidence of calves having been subjected to cruel and unnecessary suffering through the standard practice of dehorning, some via manual cutting and some by caustic paste; - Neglect, abandonment, and denial of access to food and water, iii) veterinary care, and/or adequately spacious, safe, or clean and sanitary living conditions; - Calves in individual calf crates so small they cannot turn around iv) or lie down comfortably.
+- 72. In its 2024 Butterfield dairy farm investigation, ARM documented multiple instances of abuse and neglect, including, but not limited to: - Egregious abuse such as throwing calves into trucks on multiple occasions; - ii) Evidence of calves having been subjected to cruel and unnecessary suffering through the standard practice of dehorning, some via manual cutting and some by caustic paste; - iii) Neglect, abandonment, and denial of access to food and water, veterinary care, and/or adequately spacious, safe, or clean and sanitary living conditions; - iv) Calves in individual calf crates so small they cannot turn around or lie down comfortably.
 In some cases, they grow so large they can barely move.
-They are often kept in crates designed for newborn animals approximately 5 x 2 feet, up to the age of four months; - In some cases, crates packed with two calves; v) - Stuck animals, sometimes so entangled in the crates they die that vi) way; - Live calves being put into crates with decomposing corpses of vii) calves; - Bar biting in the calf crates, which is an indicator of extreme viii) frustration and stress; and - Temperatures over 130 degrees with some animals denied access ix) to shade for multiple hours of the day, in some cases causing death. - 73.
+They are often kept in crates designed for newborn animals approximately 5 x 2 feet, up to the age of four months; - v) In some cases, crates packed with two calves; - vi) Stuck animals, sometimes so entangled in the crates they die that way; - vii) Live calves being put into crates with decomposing corpses of calves; - viii) Bar biting in the calf crates, which is an indicator of extreme frustration and stress; and - ix) Temperatures over 130 degrees with some animals denied access to shade for multiple hours of the day, in some cases causing death. - 73.
 Select images from the 2024 Butterfield investigation include:

-Calf having recently been manually dehorned with clippers and then thrown back into the crate with no pain relief, marked by a strip of paint to indicate having been dehorned:
+Calf having recently been manually dehorned with clippers and then thrown back into the crate with no pain relief, marked by a strip of paint to indicate having been dehorned.